GLG expert network

 - 2019: Focal Fact started in Dublin, Ireland.

 GLG has evolved significantly over time.
 We discuss the emergence and history of GLG in our history of the expert network industry.
 Furthermore, a senior expert shared colorful insights on the expert network’s evolution in this piece.
-In 2019, GLG generated close to $600m revenues and remains the largest expert network in the industry.
+In 2019, GLG generated close to $550m revenues and remains the largest expert network in the industry by revenue.